FuelLabs/sway/docs/src/forc/dependancies.md

 When installing from `git` Forc will look for the nearest `Forc.toml` with a matching project `name` field to the dependancy name specified.

-This example adds a dependency of the custom crate, you can specify a specific git `branch`, `tag` or `rev` field:
+The following example adds a library dependency named `custom_lib`.
+Alongside git dependencies you may specify a `branch`, `tag` or `rev` reference from which forc should fetch the source.

 ```toml
 [dependencies]